taatuut/mongeovisqgis/README.md

 On Windows use for example Chocolatey, or download and run the relevant installers.

 QGIS comes with its own Python installtion (version 3.8 for QGIS 3.18.1-Zürich).
-To install PyMongo open a terminal for the QGIS installation folder then in bin look for pyjton3.8 and install pymongo there.
-To find the
+To install PyMongo open a terminal to find the QGIS installation folder first.
+Then use that path to find the `bin` folder where you will find the Python executable.
+Use that executable to install PyMongo for QGIS.

-*** Install PyMongo for QGIS ***
+### Install PyMongo for QGIS

 In QGIS open the Python Console and run following code to check for the QGIS installation folder: